alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-diamonds.markdown

 - import rough diamonds into the UK
 - export rough diamonds outside the EU

-You must only import or export rough diamonds to [countries in the Kimberley Process (KP) scheme.](https://www.kimberleyprocess.com/en/kp-participants-and-observers)
+Rough diamonds can only be imported or exported to [countries in the Kimberley Process (KP) scheme.](https://www.kimberleyprocess.com/en/kp-participants-and-observers)

 ##How to apply